qiuxan/resume/README.md

 ## Career Objective

-Experienced SDE with a passion for cutting-edge tech and agile development.
-Proficient in TypeScript, C#, and PHP.
-Skilled in Azure and AWS, with strong project management and full-stack development expertise.
-Seeking growth as a versatile generalist, expanding across diverse technologies and frameworks.
+Experienced SDE passionate about cutting-edge technology and agile development.
+Proficient in TypeScript, C#, PHP, and cloud platforms like Azure and AWS.
+Focused on growing as a T-shaped professional, blending deep expertise in software engineering with broad knowledge across diverse technologies, DevOps and products.

 ## Skills